derekthecool/DereksBlogSource/content/posts/My-Journey-Into-Stenography.md

-me ->> brain: Does the word "take" have a brief? brain ->> me: No, it should be phonetic me ->> brain: How do I form the word "take" by sounds? brain ->> me: Use a starting "t" with a short "a" and ending "k" me ->> brain: The short "a" sound just uses the single a key right and not one like AEU? brain ->> me: Yes, indeed just the one for a short "a" me ->> brain: Okay, I got the starting "t" and "a" sounds.
-Now I need a "k", how do I chord the ending "k" again? brain ->> me: Ending "k" sound is made by pressing both "BG" me ->> brain: Okay I got it, I'll chord take by pressing TABG keys and then releasing

-me ->> brain: Does the word "your" have a brief? brain ->> me: No me ->> brain: I know that the starting "y" sound is chorded KWR, how do I form the "o" sound? brain ->> me: Usually you should use just U, but using OU causes less problems
+me ->> brain: Does the word "take" have a brief? brain ->> me: No, it should be phonetic me ->> brain: How do I form the word "take" by sounds? brain ->> me: Use a starting "t" sound with a long "a" and ending "k" sound me ->> brain: The long "a" sound uses the keys AEU and not just A right? brain ->> me: Yes, indeed AEU for a long "a" sound me ->> brain: Okay, I got the starting "t" and long "a" sounds.
+How do I chord the ending "k" again? brain ->> me: Ending "k" sound is made by pressing both "BG" me ->> brain: Okay I got it, I'll chord take by pressing TAEUBG keys and then releasing me ->> brain: Does the word "your" have a brief? brain ->> me: No me ->> brain: I know that the starting "y" sound is chorded KWR, how do I form the "o" sound? brain ->> me: Usually you should use just U, but using OU causes less problems me ->> brain: Okay I'll chord it use KWROU + ending R me ->> brain: The word vitamin seems simple enough to sound out, let's try me ->> brain: How do you chord a starting "v" sound? brain ->> me: Use SR me ->> brain: Okay then I need a long "i" sound which uses AOEU brain ->> me: Don't forget the ending "t" sound me ->> brain: Okay I'll chord it with SRAOEUT me ->> brain: But I'm not done, I need a min ending chord me ->> brain: Starting "m" sound + short "i" vowel + ending "n" sound me ->> brain: PH forms the "m" sound, EU forms the "i" sound, how to do ending "n" brain ->> me: PB forms the right side "n" sound me ->> brain: Okay I'll use PHEUPB making SRAOEUT/PHEUPB for the full word vitamin
 ```

+Stroke summary:

+- TAEUBG - take
+- KWROUR - your
+- SRAOEUT/PHEUPB - vitamin (the slash shows that it takes two stroke)

 To write the phrase `You'll always sound precocious ... supercalifragilisticexpialidocious`